apptainer/singularity-admindocs/admin_quickstart.rst

   It's important to ensure that ``fakeroot base id`` doesn't overlap with existing UID/GID on your system

 It allows unprivileged users to change current UID/GID to any UID/GID between 0 and 65536 inside container.
-It also impact files and directories ownership depending of UID/GID set in container during file/directory creation.
+It also impacts files and directories ownership depending of UID/GID set in container during file/directory creation.

 Filesystem consideration
 ========================

-Based on above range, here what happens when the user ``foo`` create files with ``--fakeroot`` feature:
+Based on the above range, here we can see what happens when the user ``foo`` create files with ``--fakeroot``
+feature:

 +--------------------------------+----------------------------------+
 | Create file with container UID | Created host file owned by UID   |